 Read About Past Events

 Another Lake Pleasant C.A.S.T. for Kids Event is behind us and in the history books.
-It was held on Saturday, March 24, 2018, and the weather was a perfect day for fishing.
 Several of our kids brought back some really big fish and their stories were even bigger.
 The smiles were huge as they told about the size of the fish that got away!

 The 19th Annual Event ran like a well-oiled machine, with volunteers all pitching in as if they worked together daily.
 What is evident is the pleasure you see with each of them as they prepare the day to be a great day for the kids and their families.
 No one would know that we lost some sponsors due to their change in donation policy, but then gained another that wanted to be involved with their community.
 All the kids and their families know is that they came for a care-free day and that’s what they had.